evanthegrayt/planter/README.md

   ]

   ##
-  # The directory where the seeder files are kept.
+  # The directory where the seeders are kept.
   # config.seeders_directory = 'db/seeds'

   ##